 Specify a group to assign the selected layer(s) to.
 This brings up a dialog to name the group the group for the selected layers.
-If layers are in a group, they will be organized under that group name in the Control Center and you can easily collapse them into a single item in the list of layers and operate on all items in the group by selecting the parent group item.
+If layers are in a group, they will be organized under that group name in the Control Center and can be easily collapsed into a single item.
+With a group, the group right-click context menu provides options that operate on all items in the group.

 This allows renaming the layer.
 Clicking on a selected layer will also allow editing the layer name.
 The Layer Description is used in a Legend.

 This causes the Windows Explorer application to be opened to the folder containing the selected map file.

 This option causes all features in the selected layer(s) to be selected with the Digitizer Tool.